CyVerse-learning-materials/sonora_guide/step1.rst

 When you first navigate to |the DE|, you'll be presented with the Dashboard view.
 This view contains links to news and videos related to CyVerse, along with a list of recently added applications that can be used to perform computational analyses.
-You can explore this information as much as you like, but you must log in before you can perform any tasks.
+We welcome you to explore this information as much as you like, but you must log in before you can perform any tasks.

 You may log in by clicking the profile icon in the upper right-hand corner of the DE, or by clicking `SIGN IN` when you encounter a message such as this one: